usaid-cs/yesterday-i-learned/random.md

 1. [You can microwave quinoa like oatmeal](https://www.reddit.com/r/EatCheapAndHealthy/comments/42ykrn/friendly_reminder_that_you_can_microwave_quinoa/) but [you can't microwave rice and beat the rice cooker in both quality and time](http://www.mennonitegirlscancook.ca/2017/05/microwave-rice.html)
 1. "500cals * 7 = 3500cals = 1lb of fat" - Winona
 1. "Kraft" happens to be the German noun for "strength".
 That said, [Kraft Foods](https://en.wikipedia.org/wiki/Kraft_Foods_Inc) has nothing to do with it; it was just James Kraft's name.
 And James Kraft patented processed cheese.
-1. The bauhinia, [Bauhinia × blakeana](https://en.wikipedia.org/wiki/Bauhinia_%C3%97_blakeana), is sterile.
-Someone has been planting it everywhere.
 1. "Shinny" is another word for [pickup hockey](https://i.imgur.com/zAwz5jB.gifv).
 1. In the order of increasing formality: Bō (坊, boy), Chan, Kun (君, male), San, Shi (氏, people you have never met), Sama (様).
 1. You can set your TTL as low as you want; DNS servers just [won't honour it](http://serverfault.com/questions/225999/any-disadvantage-to-short-dns-ttl).
 Even if they do, low TTLs increase load on the DNS.